cfezequiel/self-driving-car-nd/P1_lane_finding/README.md

 - Convert the image to HSV and use the H channel for lane extraction
 - Fit a line (e.g. using `np.polyfit`) for the left and right lane lines based on the respective line segments/points inferred using Hough transform.
-- Use blackbox parameter tuning to choose better parameters for Canny, Hough and other image operations, where the objective is for the pipeline generate lines similar to reference images/videos  in the`examples` directory.
+- Use blackbox parameter tuning to choose better parameters for Canny, Hough and other image operations, where the objective is for the pipeline generate lines similar to reference images/videos  in the`examples` directory.jj